 Entertainment and comedy

-Cambridge has four theatres, three cinemas, and two major entertainment venues, The Junction and The Corn Exchange offering varied programmes which include comedy, drama, dance, concerts and club nights.
+However you like to spend your time, there’s always something to keep you entertained.
+Cambridge has four theatres, three cinemas, and two major entertainment venues – The Junction and The Corn Exchange – offering varied programmes which include comedy, drama, dance, concerts and club nights.

-Those into comedy won’t be disappointed as, along with student groups and the annual Comedy Festival in July (featuring many Edinburgh previews), Cambridge regularly attracts top stand-up acts – in the last year the city’s hosted comedians including Sarah Millican, John Bishop, Ross Noble, Jimmy Carr, Noel Fielding, Dave Gorman, Russell Howard, Stewart Lee, Rob Beckett, Cardinal Burns, Stephen K Amos, Katherine Ryan, Frisky and Mannish, and Sara Pascoe.
+Those into comedy won’t be disappointed as, along with student groups and the annual Comedy Festival in July (featuring many Edinburgh previews), Cambridge regularly attracts top stand-up acts – in the last year the city’s hosted comedians including Josie Long, Nathan Caton, Adam Hills, Ross Noble, Romesh Ranganathan, Henning Wehn, Stewart Lee, Rob Beckett, James Acaster, Jonathan Pie, Sara Pascoe, Joe Lycett and Zoe Lyons.

-The city also oers numerous other events, fairs and festivals throughout the year, including:
+The city also offers numerous other events, fairs and festivals throughout the year, including:

 Live music is a big part of life in both the city and University.
-There’s something on oer for every taste; from buskers in the street and gigs in pubs, to classical concerts and big name acts.
-Among many others, Paloma Faith, Frank Turner, Twin Atlantic, Sam Smith, Grandmaster Flash, Royal Blood, Nick Mulvey, Johnny Marr, Courteeners, Lonely the Brave, Passenger and Example have all performed in Cambridge during the last year.
+There’s something on offer for every taste; from buskers in the street and gigs in pubs, to classical concerts and big name acts.
+Among many others, You Me At Six, the Royal Philharmonic Orchestra, Slaves, Birdy, Two Door Cinema Club, The Shires, Jamie Lawson, Primal Scream, Jools Holland, Sons of Kemet, Rebecca Ferguson and Laura Mvula have all performed in Cambridge during the last year.

 The city also hosts a growing number of music festivals.
-Most well-known is the Folk Festival, but others include Jazz and Brass in the Parks, the Rock Festival, and the Buskers and Street Performers Festival.
+Most well-known is the Folk Festival, but others include the Jazz Festival, Jazz and Brass in the Parks, the Rock Festival, and the Buskers and Street Performers Festival.